-Powerpoint Template
+PowerPoint Template

 Poster Templates

-There are three size options for poster templates available to use in creating the large-format posters in PowerPoint.
+There are two size options for poster templates available to use in creating large-format posters in PowerPoint.
 After saving the template to your hard drive or network drive, alter the headings and/or format to suit your purposes.
 To use any of these template options, click on the link of the size you want, download and save the template, then work on the saved copy.

 ***See also Creating a Poster.